bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 The [RethinkDB documentation on sharding and replication](https://www.rethinkdb.com/docs/sharding-and-replication/) has the details of how to set server tags and do RethinkDB reconfiguration.

-Once you've set up a set of backup-only RethinkDB servers, you could make a point-in-time snapshot of their file systems, as a form of backup.
+Once you've set up a set of backup-only RethinkDB servers, you could make a point-in-time snapshot of their storage devices, as a form of backup.

 You might want to disconnect the `backup` set from the `original` set first, and then wait for reads and writes in the `backup` set to stop.
 That way, all the data in the `backup` set will be consistent before you take the snapshot.

 You will want to re-connect the `backup` set to the `original` set as soon as possible, so it's able to catch up.

+**NOTE:** Sometimes snapshots are _incremental_.
+For example, [Amazon EBS snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSSnapshots.html) are incremental, meaning "only the blocks on the device that have changed after your most recent snapshot are saved. **This minimizes the time required to create the snapshot and saves on storage costs.**" [Emphasis added]